alicelambda/blag/content/ml/deepqlearning.md

 # Memory Replay

 Memory replay is the way our agent learns how to play the game.
 At first the agent makes random decisions and keeps track of the decisions made in it's memory.
 Once it's memory has reached a certain length.
 A random sample is taken from the memory and is used to train the training network.
 The training network is trained on every turn.
-The predictive network, the network that actually makes the action, gets it's weight updated after a certain number of steps.
+The predictive network's weight, the network that actually decides what action gets taken, has its weights updated after a certain number of steps.

+# Training the training network

+$$

 # Things I learned along the way

- I decided to use the [OpenAi Gym's MountainCar-v0](https://gym.openai.com/envs/MountainCar-v0/)
+At first I tried to apply deepq learning on `MountainCar-v0`.
+I found the mountain car environment only gives out rewards very rarely.
+Once the car reaches the top of the hill.
+This meant that the agent wasn't able to learn anything because it hadn't seen any rewards during the time it was playing the game.

+I had bug in the way I used numpy's np.put function.
+I realized that the put function flattens the array before inserting the reward data into it.
+This meant the calculated rewards where being put in the wrong place.
+I switched the code to use np.putmask Which actually puts the rewards in their place with their corresponding actions.

+# Code

 ```python
 import gym